ansys/pyoptislang/doc/source/user_guide/index.rst

         print(osl)

-The :class:`Optislang <ansys.optislang.core.Optislang>` class provides several methods for controlling or querying the project.
-This code shows how to open an existing project and run it using the :func:`start() <ansys.optislang.core.optislang.Optislang.start>` method.
+The :py:class:`Optislang <ansys.optislang.core.Optislang>` class provides several methods for controlling or querying the project.
+This code shows how to open an existing project and run it using the :py:meth:`start() <ansys.optislang.core.project.Project.start>` method.

 .. code:: python